 Note: IF an ensemble wins the Masque Laureate Competition the ensemble may share wearing the Laureate Bells/Medallion at their discretion and a single scroll shall be presented to the group as a whole.

-The Jongleur Laureate competition is held at Kingdom Art-Sci.
-Documentation of the art form and method of performance period to a particular time, place, and culture will be required to determine eligibility of the entrants but will not be used to judge performance and thus the victor of this competition.
+The Jongleur Laureate competition is held at Kingdom Art-Sci and Trimaris Royal University.
+A simple description of the art form and method of performance period to a particular time, place, and culture will be required to determine eligibility of the entrants but will not be used to judge performance and thus the victor of this competition.
 Other criteria include:

 - All aspects of performances are eligible for this competition, types of performances that are not normally encountered in the other Laureate Competitions are highly encouraged.

 - Solo or ensemble performance of all aspects in this competition will be allowed.

 - Parodies will be allowed provided you are able to or have documented the practice and how you have employed it.

 - Any form of street performance including those allowed in Masque Laureate Competition will also be allowed to enter in the Jongleur Laureate Competitions, as solo or group, provided it meets the above criteria.

 The Laureate competitions require 2 but encourage 3 judges (to avoid ties).

 The following is a good list to choose from: Sitting Royalty or landed Barons/Baroness’; Previous Laureate Winners and competitors; known/established performers of the kingdom; Patrons of the Performance Based Arts; etc.

 At the conclusion of the performances, the judges will adjourn to a location away from the performers to discuss/critique each of the three (3) before making a final decision.
 Should performers care to share more of their art to entertain the audience during this “intermission”, such is encouraged.